Showing posts with label Biography. Show all posts

 by Victoria Jamieson and Omar Mohamed

 Dial, 2020.
 264 pages.
-Graphic Novel
+Graphic novel

 This is an important story to read, especially for young readers.
 Many in the Western world (myself included) don't truly understand what refugees experience.
 This story, told in a graphic novel format, is at times hopeful, frustrating, depressing, and moving.
 Mohamed's experiences are portrayed in a realistic and relatable way, with bits of humor here and there and with candor throughout.
 This work and stories like it can help readers achieve a level of deeper understanding of lives dissimilar to their own, which in turn can help the rising generation live lives filled with empathy while inspiring them to achieve their highest potential.